Terms and Conditions

 27.3 THE SUPPLIER AGREES:

 (a) To maintain the Equipment at the installation address in the schedule (or such other address as may be agreed in writing by the Supplier) in efficient working order and during the continuance of the Contract to execute by its servants, agents or contractors without charge all repairs and replacements to the Equipment necessitated by fair wear and tear and/or faulty workmanship and/or faulty materials provided the Customer shall have duly notified the Supplier of such fault or necessary repair in accordance with Clause 27.2 (c) hereof (excludes DECT Handsets).
-Such service to be provided between the hours specified under Support Schedule section 4) Hours, provided however that the Supplier (without prejudice to the terms and conditions of this Contract or the Customers liability for payment of Support charges) shall not be obliged to service the Equipment if any invoice is overdue
+Such service to be provided between the hours specified in the Support Schedule, provided however that the Supplier (without prejudice to the terms and conditions of this Contract or the Customers liability for payment of Support charges) shall not be obliged to service the Equipment if any invoice is overdue

 (b) At the expense of the Customer to provide service where failure of the Equipment is subsequently found to be due to mis-operation or failure of British Telecom or any other Service Provider’s equipment and/or Host PBX systems and/or electricity supply service or if any person not authorised by the Supplier to do so shall have tampered with the equipment.